kee-org/www-kee-pm/content/keevault/tos.md

 ### G. Cancellation and Termination

 **Short version:** *You may close your Account at any time.
 If you do, we’ll treat your information responsibly.
-We offer a guarantee that the closure of your account will not lead to the immediate loss of your data (encrypted passwords) but in rare circumstances we may levy a fee for the recovery of such data.
+The closure of your account will not lead to the immediate loss of your data (encrypted passwords).
+We still deliver a service to you during the ~180 day protective grace period but only expect payment for this if you later request the recovery of your protected data.
+You can request a much shorter grace period if you wish.
 Remember that Kee Vault can never have access to your passwords - you will still need to apply your master password to unlock any protected data we recover for you.*

 #### 1. Account Cancellation

+It is your responsibility to properly cancel your Kee Vault Subscription.
+The process for doing so varies depending upon your chosen Subscription Provider and may be varied over time.

-It is your responsibility to properly cancel your Account with Kee Vault.
-You can cancel your Subscription at any time by going into your [Account settings](https://account.kee.pm).
+If your Subscription Provider is Kee Vault Ltd: You can cancel your Subscription at any time by going into your [Account settings](https://account.kee.pm).
 The Subscription details screen provides a simple cancellation link.
-We are not able to cancel Accounts in response to an email, a message via any medium or a phone request.

 Upon receipt of your cancellation request we will mark your Subscription as “Pending Cancellation”.
 Your Subscription will then continue until the end of your current Billing Term when it will then become “Cancelled”.
 You can undo your cancellation request at any point during this “Pending Cancellation” period.

+If you choose a different Subscription Provider: They will notify us that you wish to cancel your subscription and we will record this information and ensure that your Account enters the “Cancelled” state at the time specified by your Subscription Provider.

+We are not able to cancel Accounts in response to an email, a message via any medium or a phone request.

 #### 2. Upon Cancellation

 In a “Cancelled” state, certain Service features will cease to function immediately while others may remain available to you for a longer period.
 The precise timing of the termination of each Service feature will vary based upon a complex combination of exactly how you have utilised the service and how we modify a variety of Service “grace periods”.

-We are not required to offer any functionality to a Cancelled account and hence do not offer any legal guarantee of access nor any specific guidance on what steps you could take to affect the timing of functionality removal.
-However, we have designed the Service in good faith such that your data (passwords) will remain available for a short time from any device you have already used, for you to securely export while offline if you so desire.
+We are not required to offer any functionality to a Cancelled account and hence do not offer any legal guarantee of access nor any specific guidance on what steps you could take to affect the precise timing of functionality or data removal.
+You should backup/export your data before you consider cancelling your subscription.

+If you need to access the data held in your Cancelled Account, you will need to renew/purchase a new subscription before your data is automatically removed.
+Different Subscription Providers will have different procedures and rules about this but in general you should expect to pay at least as much money as it would have cost for you to have kept the Subscription Active during the intervening time.

-We will retain and use your information as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements, but barring those requirements, we will delete your email address, encrypted passwords and any payment details held at our payment partners within 180 days of cancellation or termination (though some information may remain in encrypted backups).
-This information can not be recovered once your Account is cancelled.
+We will retain and use your information as necessary to comply with our legal obligations, protect your security, resolve disputes, and enforce our agreements.

+Barring those requirements, we will delete your encrypted passwords and any payment details held at our payment partners within 180 days of cancellation or termination (though some information may remain in encrypted backups and it can then take up to a month for the process to complete).
+This information can not be recovered once your Account reaches this Deleted status.
+We explain these points in more detail in the Privacy Statement.

-Upon request, we will make a reasonable effort to provide an Account owner with a copy of your lawful, non-infringing Account contents after Account cancellation, termination, or downgrade.
-You must make this request within 90 days of cancellation, termination, or downgrade.
-We reserve the right to require pro-rata payment for the period since the Subscription became “Cancelled” at the same rate as would have applied had the account not been cancelled.
+This 180 day protective grace period is essential to defend you against accidental and malicious threats, especially those relating to abuse of trust.
+We are still providing you a service during this period.
+We do so out of good will and with no expectation of payment for our costs incurred but if you do restart your Subscription during this period to take advantage of the data protection offered by this grace period, we will treat this as if your Subscription had not been stopped in the first place and expect payment in line with the original terms before we are able to re-enable your account.

+If you would like an earlier end to the free protective grace period after Subscription cancellation, you can request that your account is Deleted as quickly as possible by using the form at https://kee.pm/keevault/delete-account/

 #### 3. Kee Vault May Suspend or Terminate